-- 4. With reference to item 4(c) above (under the heading "Ordinary Business"), Mr Ter Kim Cheu will, upon re-election as a Director of the Company, remain as a member of the Executive Committee ("Exco"), AC, RC and SOSC.
-Mr Ter is considered an independent Director. - Key information on Mr Ter is found on page 19 of the Annual Report.
-Mr Ter has no shareholdings in the Company and its related corporations, and has no relationships with the Company, its 10% shareholders or its Directors. - 5.
+- 4. With reference to item 4(c) above (under the heading "Ordinary Business"), Mr Raymond Lim will, upon re-election as a Director of the Company, remain as a member of the Exco and RMC.
+Mr Lim is considered an independent Director. - Key information on Mr Lim is found on page 19 of the Annual Report.
+Mr Lim has no shareholdings in the Company and its related corporations, and has no relationships with the Company, its related corporations, its 10% shareholders or its Directors that could interfere, or be reasonably perceived to interfere, with the exercise of his independent business judgement with a view to the best interests of the Company. - 5.
 With reference to item 5(a) above (under the heading "Ordinary Business"), Mr Kwek Leng Beng will, upon re-appointment as a Director of the Company, remain as Chairman of the Board, chairman of the Exco, and a member of the NC and the RMC.
-Mr Kwek Leng Beng is an executive Director. - Key information on Mr Kwek Leng Beng is found on page 17 of the Annual Report.
+Mr Kwek Leng Beng is an executive Director of the Company. - Key information on Mr Kwek Leng Beng is found on page 17 of the Annual Report.
 Mr Kwek Leng Beng is the brother of Mr Kwek Leng Joo.
-Details of Mr Kwek Leng Beng's share interest in the Company and its related corporations can be found on pages 55 to 58 of the Annual Report.
-Mr Kwek Leng Beng is also a director and shareholder of HR, HLIH and KH, each of which hold more than 10% direct and/or deemed interest in the Company. - 6.
+Details of Mr Kwek Leng Beng's share interest in the Company and its related corporations can be found on pages 58 to 62 of the Annual Report.
+Mr Kwek Leng Beng is also a director and shareholder of HR, HLIH and Kwek Holdings Pte Ltd, each of which hold more than 10% direct and/or deemed interest in the Company. - 6.
 With reference to item 5(b) above (under the heading "Ordinary Business"), Mr Bertie Cheng will, upon re-appointment as a Director of the Company, remain as chairman of the NC and RMC and also as a member of the Exco, RC and SOSC.
 Mr Cheng is considered an independent Director. - Key information on Mr Cheng is found on page 18 of the Annual Report.
-Mr Cheng has no shareholdings in the Company and its related corporations, and has no relationships with the Company, its 10% shareholders or its Directors. - 7.
+Mr Cheng has no shareholdings in the Company and its related corporations, and has no relationships with the Company, its related corporations, its 10% shareholders or its Directors that could interfere, or be reasonably perceived to interfere, with the exercise of his independent business judgement with a view to the best interests of the Company. - 7.
 The ordinary resolution set out in item 7 above (under the heading "Special Business"), if passed, will empower the Directors of the Company from the date of the Meeting until the next AGM to issue shares whether by way of rights, bonus or otherwise and/or make or grant Instruments that might require shares to be issued up to and not exceeding 50% of the Company's total number of issued shares, with a limit of 20% of the Company's total number of issued shares for any issue of shares not made on a pro rata basis to shareholders.
 This authority will expire at the next AGM of the Company, unless revoked or varied at a General Meeting. - 8.
 The ordinary resolution set out in item 8 above (under the heading "Special Business"), if passed, will empower the Directors to offer and grant options in accordance with the SOS to eligible participants under the SOS other than Parent Group Employees and Parent Group Non-Executive Directors (each as defined under the terms of the SOS) and to issue from time to time such number of shares in the capital of the Company pursuant to the exercise of such options under the SOS subject to such limits or sub-limits as prescribed in the SOS. (see note below on voting restrictions)